 In the same categories, the chart below shows the relationship of sales price to list price.

-Our office was again awarded the #1 Coldwell Banker office in sales, of its size, in the northern region comprised of 19 states.
-Additionally, we were awarded the #3 ranking, nationally.
-Budge Huskey, President and CEO of Coldwell Banker said of our office:
+In other news, we are proud to share, that our office was recently awarded the #1 Coldwell Banker office in sales, of its size, in the northern region comprised of 19 states.
+Additionally, we were awarded the #4 ranking, nationally.

 “Like Stowe itself, Coldwell Banker Carlson Real Estate is unique and grounded in the concept of quality first”.

 If you have any questions about this report, or would like any additional information or statistics, please feel free to contact me at anytime.